I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

 Azula wisely did not respond to that one.

-She even found herself smiling faintly at her reflection before Toph dragged her out to eat after washing only her face and hands, and shaking out her head before declaring herself 'decent.'
+She even found herself smiling faintly at her reflection before Toph dragged her out to eat after washing only her face and hands, and just shaking off her head before declaring herself 'decent.'

 Aang joined them the moment Toph knocked at his door, loudly calling, "You coming, or what?"